spirostefos/Recomender_systems/README.md

 ## Dataset
 The dataset used in this project is the MovieLens dataset, which can be obtained from the [GroupLens website](https://grouplens.org/datasets/movielens/).
 Make sure to download the dataset and place it in the `Recomender_system/` directory before running the code.

+## File Structure
+- `MovieLens-Ratings.npy`: Excel file with all the ratings.
+- `README.md`: This file providing an overview of the project.
+- `requirements.txt`: Text file listing all the required dependencies for the project.
+- `main.npy`: Main file to run.

 ## Dataset Overview
 - **Number of Users:** 283,228
 - **Number of Movies:** 53,889